 Lumbar sympathectomy to stop excessive feet sweating was on the verge of obsolescence until 2008, when some eminent surgeons felt that its side effects were not as significant as thought of previously, especially with regards to the most feared side effect of retrograde ejaculation.
-Just as was the case with ETS surgery, where surgical advances in the mid-2000s led to surgeons not cutting or clamping T-2 for hand sweating anymore (they go for T-3 and/or T-4), surgical advances for lumbar sympathectomy resulted in surgeons not cutting or clamping L-2 (they go for L-3 or L-4).
+Just as was the case with ETS surgery, where surgical advances in the mid-2000s led to surgeons not cutting or clamping T-2 for hand sweating anymore (they usually go for T-3 or, in some cases, T-4), surgical advances for lumbar sympathectomy resulted in surgeons not cutting or clamping L-2 (they go for L-3 or L-4).
 These surgical advances were largely due to the work of surgeons in Brazil and parts of Western Europe.
 I still recommend not getting lumbar sympathectomy for now until more longer-term results come in.
-In the US, only one surgeon seems to be performing this surgery as of 2010.
+In the US, only one surgeon seems to be performing this surgery as of 2013.

 Check out the pages on hyperhidrosis treatments and short-term and long-term side effects from having hyperhidrosis surgery before proceeding to the forums or booking the surgery.
 Note that the ganglions/nerves that are killed during ETS surgery are underneath the chest near the ribs, and are not just your sweat glands inside your hands or feet or face being destroyed as you would think.
 These ganglions are part of your sympathetic nervous system that affects numerous parts and mechanisms of your body -- ranging from your hypothalamus to heart rate.
 Moreover, the effectiveness of ETS nerve graft reversal surgery is still unclear.